sailfishdell/sailfish/domain/README.txt

 QUESTION:
     how to figure out the CONFIGURE SELF problem?
+    I think that for this, just match username against the name property (if either doesn't match, no property)

 BASIC AUTH
     - look up against the accounts in account service